On the computability of conditional probability: Computable Conditional Probabilities and Distributions

-Recall that a lower semicomputable function from a computable metric space to $[0,1]$ is one for which the preimage of $(q, 1]$ is c.e.\ open, uniformly in rationals $q$.
-Furthermore, we say that a function $f$ from a computable metric space $S$ to $[0,1]$ is \emph{lower semicomputable on $D\subseteq S$} when there is a uniformly computable sequence $\{U_q\}_{q\in\Rationals}$ of c.e.\ open sets such that
+Recall that a lower semicomputable function from a computable Polish space to $[0,1]$ is one for which the preimage of $(q, 1]$ is c.e.\ open, uniformly in rationals $q$.
+Furthermore, we say that a function $f$ from a computable Polish space $S$ to $[0,1]$ is \emph{lower semicomputable on $D\subseteq S$} when there is a uniformly computable sequence $\{U_q\}_{q\in\Rationals}$ of c.e.\ open sets such that

 We can also interpret a computable probability kernel $\kappa$ as a computable map sending each c.e.\ open set $A \subseteq T$ to a lower semicomputable function $\kappa(\pars,A)$.